vlcpenguin/yt2rss/README.md

 # yt2rss
-Basic Bash script to get the RSS feed of a channel with just its name
+Basic Bash script to get the RSS feed of one or more channels via their name

 # Installation
 ```sh